mikestefanello/backlite/README.md

 ### Type-safety

 No need to deal with serialization and byte slices.
-By leveraging generics, tasks and queues are completely type-safe which means that you pass in your task type in to a queue and your task processor callbacks will only receive that given type.
+By leveraging generics, tasks and queues are completely type-safe which means that you pass in your task type into a queue and your task processor callbacks will only receive that given type.

 ### Persistence with SQLite